 Having been bitten as a teenager by the travel bug whilst tripping in South America, Aidan never quite escaped the draw of making the most of every holiday.
 With a degree in Commerce at Edinburgh University and a decade ensconced in the aerospace industry, a return flight to his passion of travel was realized when his wife Nikki Tinto asked for help in expanding i-escape.
 Having always wished to marry work with pleasure, what could be better.
 After all, even before joining the business, a good many i-escape hotels had already been savoured.
 With a growing team, and a deep desire to preserve the unique edge that i-escape has won, Aidan brings with him management experience from a hi-tech industry and inside knowledge to run and deliver its increasingly busy operation.

 Ever since interrailing around Europe aged 18, Liz has spent most of her free time and money travelling: she's backpacked around 6 continents and dreams of going to Antarctica but hates the cold.
 Highlights were island-hopping around the Caribbean, camel-trekking in the Sahara and trying to pitch a tent on Bolivia's salt plains.
 After 5 years as a writer/sub-editor on various London magazines including Glamour, she began to dream of exploring in a far more stylish way.
 And where better than i-escape?
-She now helps write and edit our new hotel reviews, keeps our destination guides up to date - and occasionally gets to add to her travel-CV.
+She now writes and edits our new hotel reviews, writes our monthly newsletter - and occasionally gets to add to her travel-CV.

 Nadine believes that one should say yes to every invitation and possibility of adventure.
-This has taken her places far and wide from Australia to Zimbabwe via Thailand, Vietnam, Rajasthan, Morocco, Italy, Mexico, Turkey, Guatemala, Brazil, Argentina, Myanmar, Western Europe, the British Isles and, most recently, 5+ years in wonderful San Francisco.
-After a long career in film and TV in both the UK and Australia, she's now the point person for new hotels coming onto the site, liaising with freelancers and setting up review trips.
-Excitingly, she also oversees the Kids Collection - the perfect person to do so now she has 2 little ones of her own and isn't slowing down on the travel front!
+This has taken her to places far and wide from Australia to Zimbabwe via Thailand, Vietnam, Rajasthan, Mexico, Turkey, Guatemala, Brazil, Argentina, Myanmar, Western Europe, the British Isles and, most recently, 5+ years in wonderful San Francisco.
+After a long career in film and TV, she's the point person for new hotels joining i-escape and sets up review trips.
+Excitingly, she also oversees i-escape's pioneering Kids Collection now she has 2 little ones of her own and isn't slowing down on the travel front!
 And she still does cartwheels everywhere she goes.

-Abi gained her first taste of travel as a toddler when her globe-trotting parents (perhaps rather bravely) took her interrailing around Europe, followed a couple of years later by a round-the-world tour.
-Since then, she hasn't stopped exploring - from monkey-watching in Japan and safaris in South Africa’s Karoo, crossing salt flats in Argentina, and travelling from Toronto to Vancouver by train in the footsteps of her Canadian grandmother.
+Abi gained her first taste of travel as a toddler when her globe-trotting parents took her interrailing around Europe, followed soon afterwards by a round-the-world tour.
+She has been exploring ever since, with recent highlights including monkey-watching in Japan, safaris in South Africa’s Karoo, crossing salt flats in Argentina, and travelling from Toronto to Vancouver by train in the footsteps of her Canadian grandmother.
 She studied French and Spanish at the University of Bristol (spending a year in Paris and Barcelona) and began her career in PR before deciding to put her love of travel - and writing about it - to good use at i-escape.
 She now looks after our hotel reviews, destination guides and other content.
 In her spare time, she also writes interior design and lifestyle blog These Four Walls.

 Melissa's passion for travel began during a month-long expedition to Malaysia as a teenager; later adventures have included babysitting lion cubs on a South African reserve, adrenaline-fuelled sports in New Zealand and foodie pursuits in Puglia, Italy.
 A degree in English Literature at the University of Leicester afforded insights into Middle Eastern travel writing, plus the opportunity to edit the travel section of her student newspaper (while enjoying the occasional excursion within the UK).
-After graduating she undertook various marketing internships, before finding her way to Bristol and to i-escape, where she now helps keep our reviews and travel guides up to date.
+After graduating she undertook various marketing internships, before finding her way to Bristol and to i-escape, where she now writes and updates our reviews and travel guides.